pheaktralean/Comp-472-Project-1/README.md

 - Sci-kit learn
 - Seaborn

+## Model Training: Logistic Regression
+Preprocess and vectorize the dataset using TF-IDF.
+Split the data into training and test sets.
+Train the logistic regression model and evaluate its performance.

+We included an additional step to make sure the model training was accurate:
+1. `accuracy_score` that calculates the model's accuracy based on the predictions and actual tests.

 ## Model Evaluation
 Generate a **confusion matrix** to see how well each digit is classified.
 Generate a **classification report** for precision, recall, and F1-score.